 If you are a fan of seafood, Kokoda is an ideal option you should not ignore It is a traditional food of Fijian cuisine.
 It is a perfect combination of Mahi Mahi or other local raw fish with coconut milk.
 Moreover, a bit of citrus taste from limes will tickle your taste buds.

 This amazing food has its origin in Papua New Guinea and the archipelago of the Fiji Islands.
 You can think of the famous Ceviche recipe of South American cuisine while eating this dish.
 The appearance of coconut milk is the primary difference between the 2 recipes.

 In resorts in Fiji, people will serve this fantastic dish in a giant clamshell or coconut shell to give it a attractive and eye-catching look.

 Go to the kitchen to prepare delicious Fijian Kokoda right now.

 9. Curry Vakalolo Mud Crabs – Fijian Crabs Curry

-If you love seafood dishes, this rich curry will fascinate you immediately.
-It is a fantastic combination between coconut cream and crabs.
-It is not a local delicacy of Fiji because it comes from Southeast Asia and the Pacific areas.
+This rich curry is a fantastic combination between coconut cream and crabs that will fascinate you immediately.
+It It is not a local delicacy of Fiji because it comes from Southeast Asia and the Pacific areas.